To remain successful in today’s economy, many manufacturers are looking for ways to:

 Conversion is more complex than extraction.
 Often, it means breaking down a given step into multiple parts—some which can be performed externally, but some which still must be performed internally.
 Common conversion activities include:

-Advance preparation: such as preheating dies or otherwise preparing parts in advance.
+Advance preparation: Preheating dies or otherwise preparing parts in advance.

-Using duplicate jigs: to perform alignments/adjustments in advance of the changeover.
+Using duplicate jigs: Perform alignments/adjustments in advance of the changeover.

-Modularizing equipment: such as replacing a printer instead of adjusting the print head, so the printer can be configured for a new part in advance of the changeover.
+Modularizing equipment: Replace a printer instead of adjusting the print head, so the printer can be configured for a new part in advance of the changeover.

-Modifying equipment: such as adding guarding, so parts of the machine can be cleaned safely while the prior job is still running.
+Modifying equipment: Add guarding so parts of the machine can be cleaned safely while the prior job is still running.

 For example, operators can collect the bins they’ll need to remove unused raw materials while the prior job is running, although they can’t remove the materials until the machine is off.

-Using the example in the video, conversion further reduces changeover time by another 37 minutes, to 33 minutes, for a total 72% reduction in changeover time.
+Using the example in the video, conversion further reduces changeover time to 33 minutes for a total 72% reduction in changeover time.

 Video: 3 mins

-Streamlining is typically the most complex step.
-It may require the most engineering.
+Streamlining is typically the most complex step and may require the most engineering.
 Common streamlining activities include:

-Changing releases: such as replacing bolts with quick-release clamps.
+Changing releases: For instance, replacing bolts with quick-release clamps.

-Eliminating adjustments: by using standardized numerical settings for parts, converting adjustments to multiple fixed settings, or using shims to standardize die size.
+Eliminating adjustments: Use standardized numerical settings for parts, convert adjustments to multiple fixed settings, or use shims to standardize die size.

-Eliminating wait time: such as by making the first article inspection a high QA priority.
+Eliminating wait time: For instance, make the first article inspection a high QA priority.

-Creating parallel operations: by bringing in a second operator for certain steps of the changeover process.
+Creating parallel operations: Bring in a second operator for certain steps of the changeover process.

-For example, by bringing in a second operator to load in new raw materials while the first operator programs in the new job streamlines the changeover process.
+For example, bring in a second operator to load in new raw materials while the first operator programs in the new job to streamline the changeover process.

-Using our example in the video, streamlining further reduces changeover time by another 18 minutes, to 15 minutes, for a total 88% reduction in changeover time.
+Using our example in the video, streamlining further reduces changeover time by another 18 minutes, bringing changeover time from an initial 2 hours to 15 minutes for a total 88% reduction in changeover time.

 Video: 1 min

 Once your team has finished extracting, converting and streamlining the steps of your changeover process, it’s time to document your revised changeover process and the results.
-It’s also time to present your findings to the organization, so the new process can be adopted across other machines.
-(See the above video for our sample SMED event results).
+It’s also time to present your findings to your organization so the new process can be adopted across other machines.
+(See the above video for our sample SMED event results.)

 Create a project plan with clear owners and due dates to ensure followthrough on the activities.